 Afterwards it was possible to buy books by K translated into various languages, and I was glad to fill my rucksack with them.
-Having done so, however, and with that first summer being so hot, on my hike back to Rougemont I would stop to cool off in the cold waters of the Grieschbach/Fenils River.
+Having done so, however, and with that first summer being so hot (it was, I believe, 1983), on my hike back to Rougemont I would stop to cool off in the cold waters of the Grieschbach/Fenils River.

 It was overpowering to listen to K. He emanated so much energy that I felt I simply couldn't sit directly in front of him.
 He spoke simply and clearly, with few gestures and no rhetoric.
-While listening, I would forget about food and drink and the heat.
-Afterwards I would feel light and inspired.
-Later I heard K asking people what happens to them after having been to the talks.
-They couldn't reply, so K spoke for them: You become more sensitive.